mattbanderson/mattbanderson.github.io/_posts/2025-11-24-red-river-gorge-backpacking-loop.markdown

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54923480902/in/album-72177720330324746/" title="PXL_20251022_154618500"><img src="https://live.staticflickr.com/65535/54923480902_0e0a40b0df_c.jpg" width="602" height="800" alt="PXL_20251022_154618500"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Back at the trailhead!*

 In just a few more steps, I was back to the trailhead.
-I enjoyed some water and unloaded my gear into the back.
+I enjoyed some water and unloaded my gear.
 Since the weather was beautiful and the entrance was just 3/4 of mile down the road, I decided to check out the Sky Bridge trail and arch.

 ## Day 3 Bonus: Sky Bridge